menu

 Demographics

-The per capita income in Helenville in 2018 was $36,511, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $146,044 for a family of four.
-However, Helenville contains both very wealthy and poor people as well.
+The per capita income in Helenville in 2018 was $43,666, which is wealthy relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $174,664 for a family of four.

 The people who call Helenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Helenville residents report their race to be White, followed by Asian.
-Important ancestries of people in Helenville include German, Italian, English, Hungarian, and Polish.
+Important ancestries of people in Helenville include German, Italian, English, French, and Austrian.

 The most common language spoken in Helenville is English.
 Other important languages spoken here include Polish and Italian.